 Loft Conversion Tips

-Ensure the attic is suitable for loft conversion – Many attics are not worth converting, especially if the pitch is to steep or the middle is too low.
-The costs involved in lowering ceilings of rooms below may not be worth it.
-Building regulations stipulate a minimum 2 metres over stairs and 2.3 metres under apex.
+Ensure the attic is suitable for conversion.
+Many attics aren’t worth converting if the pitch is too steep or the middle too low, as lowering ceilings below can be costly.
+Building regulations require a minimum of 2 m over stairs and 2.3 m under the apex.

 Call For a Quote: